Skip to main content Skip to main navigation

 To receive incentives, customers cannot order equipment or start construction of their projects, as determined by the date installation costs are incurred/invoiced to the customer, prior to the date of their Application Approval Letter.

-Eligible customers must apply to MassEVIP and all other state and federal available and aligned additional funding opportunities the project is eligible for either before, or at the same time as, applying for any National Grid incentives.
-Please see the Additional Funding Sources Requirements for a list of additional funding sources.
+As of 10/17/25 eligible customers are no longer required to apply to MassEVIP or other state and federal available funding opportunities the project is eligible for.
+However, all program participants still need to report third party funds (EVIP or others) received when applying for National Grid incentives.
 A customer may apply to only additional funding opportunities and forgo the incentives being offered by National Grid if they choose.

 National Grid is excited to launch an online application portal for the most recent phase of its MA EV Charging Program to streamline customer applications.
 Visit the online portal.
 Please note that for some programs, paper applications may still be accepted as we transition to the online portal.